Se Habla Español Toll Free 844-454-5608 | MX.Sales@sportek.com

 2. Consistency and Quality Control

 When you place a single, large bulk order, you are getting fabric from a single production run and a single dye lot.
 This ensures that every yard of fabric you receive is consistent in its color, weight (GSM), and stretch percentage.
+Our fabric weight guide and stretch fabric types page will help you define exactly what specifications you need so inconsistencies are immediately identifiable when a bulk order arrives.

 3. Streamlined Production and Inventory Management